apache/calcite/site/_docs/avatica_json_reference.md

 ### ExecuteResponse

+A response to the <a href="#executerequest">ExecuteRequest</a> which contains the results for a metadata query.

 {% highlight json %}
 {
   "response": "executeResults",
   "resultSets": [ ResultSetResponse, ResultSetResponse, ... ],
+  "missingStatement": false,
   "rpcMetadata": RpcMetadata
 }
 {% endhighlight %}

 `resultSets` An array of <a href="#resultsetresponse">ResultSetResponse</a>s.

+`missingStatement` A boolean which denotes if the request failed due to a missing Statement.

 `rpcMetadata` <a href="#rpcmetadata">Server metadata</a> about this call.

 ### FetchResponse

+A response to the <a href="#fetchrequest">FetchRequest</a> which contains the request for the query.

 {% highlight json %}
 {
   "response": "fetch",
   "frame": Frame,
+  "missingStatement": false,
+  "missingResults": false,
   "rpcMetadata": RpcMetadata
 }
 {% endhighlight %}

 `frame` A <a href="#frame">Frame</a> containing the results of the fetch.

+`missingStatement` A boolean which denotes if the request failed due to a missing Statement.

+`missingResults` A boolean which denotes if the request failed due to a missing ResultSet.

 `rpcMetadata` <a href="#rpcmetadata">Server metadata</a> about this call.

 ### OpenConnectionResponse

+A response to the <a href="#openconnectionrequest">OpenConnectionRequest</a>.
+The ID for the connection that the client should use in subsequent calls was provided by the client in the request.

 {% highlight json %}
 {